lbeder/scrypt-kdf/README.md

   -l, --length <LENGTH>            Length of the derived result (must be greater than 9 and less than or equal to 64) [default: 16]
       --offset <OFFSET>            Start the derivation from this index.
 In order to use it, you also have to specify the intermediary offset data in hex format [default: 0]
-      --offset-data <OFFSET_DATA>  Start the derivation with this intermediary data in hex format --base64                     Encode/decode the output/input as BASE64 -h, --help                       Print help
+      --offset-data <OFFSET_DATA>  Start the derivation with this intermediary data in hex format --base64                     Output the result in Base64 (in addition to hex) --base58                     Output the result in Base58 (in addition to hex) -h, --help                       Print help
 ```